Exhibition Policies and FAQs

 Each SAQA Call for Entry will usually have a one month time period when entries are accepted online.
 Specifics will be included in the prospectus.
 The online entry forms will be available for viewing one month before the call opens.

 Do you offer translated versions of the Calls for Entry?

-We do offer translations of select SAQA Calls for Entry.
+We do offer some translations of select SAQA Calls for Entry.
 Click on a flag below for details.
 Non-U.S. members should also be aware of SAQA Shipping Reimbursement Policy.

 Why are the exhibitions juried?

 SAQA strives to produce professional exhibitions that can be marketed to a variety of venues.
 Jurors help to meet this goal by pulling together a cohesive body of work that is aesthetically and thematically cohesive from a diverse slate of entries.